 MS is classified by levels of disease activity and the way the condition progresses.
 MS progression is measured by the extent of disability it causes, with steps known as disability milestones.
 PPMS symptoms worsen progressively over time.
 There may be periods when the course of PPMS quickens, slows, or stops for a time, but the symptoms never resolve or improve.
 This progressive course sets PPMS apart from other forms of MS that involve periods of relapse and remission.

 A case of PPMS can be described in one of four ways:

-Multiple sclerosis is an unpredictable disease.
-Some doctors believe two factors can help predict the prognosis of someone with primary progressive multiple sclerosis: the age you were when PPMS symptoms began and which symptoms you had at that time.
+MS is an unpredictable disease.
+Some doctors believe two factors can help predict the prognosis of someone with PPMS: the age you were when PPMS symptoms began and which symptoms you had at that time.

 Those who are younger when PPMS symptoms begin may have a slower disease progression and a longer time until disability.
 Some data suggests that age is the only consistent predictor of disease course.
 Early diagnosis and prompt treatment are also shown to improve treatment outcome and prognosis.

 Which symptoms occur first may provide insight into how quickly a person’s symptoms will progress.
 According to some studies, those who have sensory symptoms only when PPMS begins may progress more slowly than those who have a combination of sensory symptoms with other issues, such as muscle weakness and balance problems.